Table of Contents[Hide][Show]

 My love affair with Winnipeg began more than two decades ago, when I first visited the “Winnipegger” I was dating in his hometown.
 The dynamic, multicultural capital of Manitoba stole my heart and became an important city of milestones in my life.

 Winnipeg was the first city I moved to after college.
 It’s where I landed my first post-graduate job, where I got married, where my husband and I bought our first house together, and where we brought home our first baby girl.
 We moved south of the border shortly after our daughter was born, but we never stay away for long.
-Now a family of seven, we make the 25-hour drive from Austin to Winnipeg every other year.
+Now a family of seven, we make the 25-hour road trip from Austin to Winnipeg every other year.
 Our kids beg to go.
 There is so much fun to be had in The Peg!

 Family Adventures in Winnipeg